bettergovph/docs/README.md

 ## Documentation Sync

 This documentation site automatically syncs with the upstream [BetterGov repository](https://github.com/bettergovph/bettergov) to keep content up-to-date.
-When the upstream repository updates their documentation files, this site will automatically receive those updates within 12 hours and apply them directly without requiring manual approval.
+When the upstream repository updates their documentation files, this site will automatically receive those updates within 12 hours and commit them directly to the main branch.

 - **Automatic Sync**: GitHub Actions workflow runs every 12 hours
-- **Auto-Merge**: Documentation updates are automatically applied (no PR review needed)
+- **Direct Commit**: Documentation updates are automatically committed to main (no PR review)
 - **Manual Sync**: Run `npm run sync-docs` to sync immediately
-- **Files Synced**: README.md, docs/, CONTRIBUTING.md, CODE_OF_CONDUCT.md, TESTING.md
+- **Files Synced**: README.md, docs/Meilisearch.md, CONTRIBUTING.md, CODE_OF_CONDUCT.md, TESTING.md
 - **Source**: Updates come from [bettergovph/bettergov](https://github.com/bettergovph/bettergov)

 For detailed sync configuration and troubleshooting, see the documentation files in the repository: